Scope & Purpose

 The developers, contributors and supporting partners shall not be liable for any damages, claims, liabilities, costs or obligations arising from the use or misuse of this material, including loss or damage arising from any claims made by a third party.

-Continuous improvements and updates
+Continuous Improvements and Updates

 INESSS and ONF invite user feedback to the Guideline through a Feedback Form available on most pages on the website.
 Any errors identified or need to amend the guideline due to changes in evidence will be considered by ONF and INESSS on a quarterly basis.
 Changes made to the guideline as a result will be identified as revised content on the website.